Kateryna Bilokur: Creative period

-In 1944, Vasily Nagai, the director of the State Museum of Ukrainian Folk Decorative Arts, visited Bogdanivka and acquired a number of paintings from Bilokur.
+Bilokur was quickly recognized as a folk artist who Communist Party leaders felt captures "socialist realism" but Bilokur's work is noted for preserving the identity of the Ukrainian countryside.
+In 1944, Vasyl Nahai, the director of the State Museum of Ukrainian Folk Decorative Arts, visited Bohdanivka and acquired a number of paintings from Bilokur.
 It is thanks to this purchase that the Museum of Ukrainian Folk Decorative Arts has the best collection of Bilokur's works.
+In 1947 Bilokur was offered the opportunity to paint the likeness of Stalin, but declined.